 Who monitors the training personnel during the training process?
 Who monitors the managers to make sure they are following through on monitoring quality training?
-This is the reason why the owners or top management such as, the district manager or general manger needs to create a way of assuring that the training is done correctly and consistently on a regular basis.
+This is the reason why the owners or top management such as, the district manager or general manager needs to create a way of assuring that the training is done correctly and consistently on a regular basis.
 This can be achieved by using a training checklist monthly or quarterly.
-Basically the owner or general manager will periodically review the standards with management and the training personnel to ensure that quality training is not jeopardized.
+Basically, the owner or general manager will periodically review the standards with management and the training personnel to ensure that quality training is not jeopardized.

 Workplace Wizards can help train owners, district managers, general managers, management staff and regular staff members.
 We have years of experience in training restaurant employees through creative training techniques that works.

-Once the trainer is comfortable that the new hire understands the process, then the trainer can shadow the new hire correcting them as they go.
+Once the trainer is confident that the new hire understands the process, then the trainer can shadow the new hire correcting them as they go.
 Never let a new hire wait on a table by themselves during this particular process.